Barnwell's 2018 NFL awards: Settling Mahomes vs. Brees and more

 The Indy linebacker leads the NFL with a staggering 155 tackles, 23 more than any other player.
 There can be some home cooking in tackle statistics, but if you look at strictly solo tackles, Leonard is at 107 and no other player in the league has topped 100.
 It would be one thing if Leonard were mopping up 10 yards downfield, but he has 12 tackles for loss, which is tied for second among non-edge rushing linebackers.

 Leonard also has stuffed the scoresheet beyond tackles.
 At seven sacks, he has more takedowns than any rookie besides Chubb.
-Leonard has knocked away six passes, picked up an interception, and forced four fumbles.
-I don't love these sort of arbitrary endpoint comparisons, but if you look through history for players with 150 or more tackles, five or more sacks, and four or more forced fumbles in a season since 1990, you get Leonard and Broderick Thomas in 1991.
-Here's hoping he shines on the national stage against the Titans on Sunday night.
+Leonard has knocked away six passes, picked up an interception and forced four fumbles.
+I don't love these sort of arbitrary endpoint comparisons, but if you look through history for players with 150 or more tackles, five or more sacks and four or more forced fumbles in a season since 1990, you get Leonard and Broderick Thomas in 1991.
+Here's hoping Leonard shines on the national stage against the Titans on Sunday night.

 Offensive Rookie of the Year